THE HIGH ATLAS MOUNTAINS

 6. What's the accommodation like?

-Where we stay in the mountain village (Thurs night) is a traditional guest house with fantastic views up the valley from the large sun terrace.
+Where we stay in the mountain village (Thurs & Sat nights) is a traditional guest house with fantastic views up the valley from the large sun terrace.
 There are a range of hostel style beds and some double en-suites.
-The mountain refuge (Friday & Saturday nights), at 3200m, is more like an old-style hostel.
+The mountain refuge (Friday night), at 3200m, is basic hostel style.
 It is always warm and the food is plentiful and delicious!
-Sunday night is in a Hotel in Marrakech, much more comfortable.

-This Three 4000m Peaks is a challenging itinerary which is made more difficult with the affects of altitude.
-You will cover a total of around 35km and 3200m height gain over 3 days.
+This Four 4000m Peaks is a challenging itinerary which is made more difficult with the affects of altitude.
+You will cover a total of around 35km and 3200m height gain.
 Ground conditions and/or weather can make this more difficult than expected.
-But don't over-tress, it's no where near as punishing as our Welsh 3000s itinerary.
+If you have a good level of hill fitness then that's a great start.

 Get in touch if you're unsure: mike@weswimrun.org